 - Technical skills such as data mining, machine learning, computer programming, management of data, and network security

-- The ability to communicate findings both orally and written
+- The ability to communicate findings both verbally and in writing

 - Interpreting large batches of complex data

-- Proficiency in programming languages such as Python, SAS, Shiny, or GitHub
+- Proficiency in programming languages such as Python or R

 - Understanding of cryptology, hash algorithms, and network security protocols